NeonGeckoCom/neon_debos/README.md

 Instructions for running debos natively can be found in the [official readme](https://github.com/go-debos/debos#sypnosis).

+### Optionally update base image
+The `rpi4_base` image is used as a starting point for other images.
+To manually build this, run `build_base_image.sh`.
+This step is generally unnecessary but may result in updated apt packages compared to the included base.

 ## Other build tools
 In addition to debos recipes, this repository also contains some relevant build tools